tuxor1337/dictzip.js/README.md

     var dzreader = new DictZipFile(blob, inflate);

 The `DictZipFile` constructor expects a Blob object `blob` and a function `inflate`.
-This function is supposed to expect an ArrayBuffer and return an ArrayBuffer (e.g. `jszlib_inflate_buffer` from the JSZLib project).
+This function is supposed to expect an ArrayBuffer and return an ArrayBuffer (e.g. `pako.inflateRaw` from the pako project).

     var buffer = dzreader.read(offset, size);